-The cover is constructed of an aluminium frame which is fastened with four screws (G) under the baseboard of the printer, there are one screw in each corner.
-Onto this frame the sides, front and back panels are fastened.
-Some of these panels can be taken off for a better access e.g. for smaller repairs or to connect to the electrical unit.
+The cover is constructed of an aluminium frame which is fastened with four screws (G) under the baseboard of the Printer, there is one screw in each corner.
+On this frame the sides, front and back panels are fastened.
+Some of these panels can be taken off for better access e.g. for smaller repairs or to connect to the electrical unit.

-However, if the printer is going to be lifted or moved, and the printers own wheels cannot be used, the cover must be taken off completely.
+However, if the printer is going to be lifted or moved, and the Printers own wheels cannot be used, the cover must be taken off completely.